 As divorce attorneys, we often see litigation and settlement questions regarding individual retirement accounts (IRAs).
 A pension plan, IRA, or other type of account is considered marital property for purposes of distribution during a divorce.

 New questions may arise, however, where unmarried persons engaged in a romantic partnership seek to designate each other as beneficiaries of an IRA.
-In a recent opinion, the Massachusetts Appeals Court addressed an issue concerning an IRA beneficiary who was the former romantic partner of the decedent, whose IRA account was in question.
+In a recent opinion, the Massachusetts Appeals Court addressed an issue concerning an IRA beneficiary.
+The beneficiary was the former romantic partner of the decedent whose IRA account was in question.

 The administrator of the accounts happened to be the decedent’s former sister-in-law, who worked at UBS as a financial advisor.
-Although the beneficiary reached out to the administrator to check on the status of her claim, the administrator never provided a status update.
-Instead, she sent to the beneficiary several text messages with responses such as: “How big of a whore are you,” “You are the most worst piece of filth I have ever encountered,” and, “Are you so eager to grab the money.
+The beneficiary reached out to the administrator to check on the status of her claim.
+However, the administrator never provided a status update.
+Instead, she sent to the beneficiary several nasty text messages.
+These included: “How big of a whore are you,” “You are the most worst piece of filth I have ever encountered,” and, “Are you so eager to grab the money.
 Did you even notice his death certificate is wrong?
 Oh no you were too busy ransacking.”

-If you have questions or concerns about issues involving family law, domestic relations, or other legal issues, you should contact a competent attorney.
+Are you looking for an experienced Newburyport or Andover divorce lawyer?
+Have questions or concerns about issues involving family law, domestic relations, or other legal issues?
+Contact a competent attorney.
+Turco Legal has experience in a variety of areas of divorce and family law.
 Our divorce, family, and domestic relations attorneys may be able to work on your behalf to handle your case.
 We have offices in Andover, Newburyport, Newton, and Boston.
 Contact us by phone at 978-225-9030 during business hours to schedule a free consultation.